zxc2694/STM32F429_Quadrotor/README.md

 ## TOOLS

-* to see the python plot of data in pythonGUI folder, you need to install
+To see the python plot of data in pythonGUI folder, you need to install

 $ sudo apt-get install python

+$ sudo apt-get install pyserial

 $ sudo apt-get install python-numpy